trothr/ductwork/Protocol.md

 * STAT

-When the consumer sends "STAT" on the control pipe the producer must send a description of the waiting record. the only meta data at this point in the development
+When the consumer sends "STAT" on the control pipe, the producer must send a description of the waiting record.

+the only meta data at this point in the development

 producer sends "DATA seq bytes"

 * PEEK

 think PIPLOCAT to examine a record

 producer sends data

 * NEXT

 think PIPINPUT (sort of) consume the record

 producer sends "OKAY" and advances the sequence count

 * QUIT